Learn the basics of doing a MEG experiment at the NatMEG facility.

 You find the video lectures for the NatMEG Driver's License Corse here:

 The day is divided into two parts.
-In the morning we start with a brief overview of the MEG facility.
-Then we will learn to navigate in the lab and get an overview of equipment.
-After getting an overview, there will be a hands-on exercise in setting up and preparing for running an experiment: How to prepare the scanner and set up equipment, including testing the set-up works and doing recordings.
+In the morning we start with a brief overview of the MEG facility to learn to navigate in the lab and get an overview of equipment, including hands-on exercises in setting up and preparing for running an experiment.

 After the lunch break, we continue with the hands-on exercises.
 First how to prepare subjects with EOG, ECG and HPI coils before recording MEG and learn to assure adequate quality of preparation before recording begins.
-Then we will do one or two actual MEG experiment from start to end.
+Then we will do one or two MEG recordings from start to end.
 Finally, we will demonstrate running MaxFilter and upload data to the server.

 Slides from the driver's license part 2 can be found here.